-Welcome to the #cultivatebuilds page where I will chronicle my journey to purchasing and building on an upcoming recent land purchase.
+Welcome to the #cultivatebuilds page where I will chronicle my journey to purchasing and building on a recent land purchase.
 My goal is to highlight the steps I am taking and what I am learning in real-time.
 I will add pictures and relevant resources along the way.
 If there are bigger lessons I am learning, I will link to blog posts I have written on the subject.
 This will certainly be an adventure and I plan to make this page the central place for all the details of the project.

 You can find more of my journey by following me on Instagram @cultivate_re, follow my #cultivatebuilds hashtag, and subscribe to my #cultivatebuilds Pinterest board to see what is inspiring me.

 The southern lot has a shared drive with the existing home next door.
 There used to be an alley that ran the length of the block, but when an apartment complex was built at the end of the block in the 1950s, the alley was removed and this shared driveway took its place.
 I have been speaking with the new owners of the house next door on options to make the shared driveway experience beneficial for everyone.
 There is an easement in place for shared use of the driveway, but we would like to expand it to make is more usable for both properties.
 One added wrinkle we have to deal with is a utility pole on one side and a retaining wall on the other…it’s never simple!

 There are two options we have narrowed down to.